 For the person being delegated too, it's important that they also be delegated the power to make decisions related to the delegated work.
 Its also vital that others understand that you've delegated authority.

-Potential for failure in delegation is actually a pro!
+Potential for notes/failure in delegation is actually a pro!
 It gives the opportunity to learn from mistakes.
 Don't wait until a report is "ready" for the work, but rather make failure a "safe option".
-Set them up for success, but allow room for failure, and don't jump in immediately when things start to go off track.
+Set them up for success, but allow room for notes/failure, and don't jump in immediately when things start to go off track.
 2